sriharsha8991/My_SQL/README.md

 > world

+The file
+> **operators and functions.sql**
-The file operators and functions covers various operators used in mysql with some examples
+covers various operators used in mysql with some examples

 It covers some basic statements like usage of